exzing/lush-car-hailing/README.md

 # lush-car-hailing
-car hailing service that cares about the environment
+Car hailing service that cares about the environment This project consists of both the lushdriver app and the lushrider app